 Do the attendees change the time/date frequently?
 Do they often get cancelled?

-If this is the case, it is worth revisiting the meeting details with your Executive and the attendees.
+If this is the case, revisiting the meeting details with your Executive and the attendees is worth revisiting.
 Are the meetings still worthwhile, or would it be best to schedule them less frequently?

 Perhaps they should take place over the phone rather than face to face.